-For education programs across Africa, Asia, and South America, Logenix has kitted, delivered and distributed a wide supply of textbooks and teaching materials.
+For many of the globe’s leading education donation programs across Africa, Asia, and South America, Logenix has kitted, delivered and distributed a wide supply of textbooks, supplies, IT equipment, and teaching materials.
+Logenix continues to be a strategic partner for these organizations, managing essential shipments that ensure continuing equality of educational opportunity in countries throughout the developing world.

 For this project, Logenix shipped computer equipment, GPS units, satellite phones, office equipment and supplies to Kabul, Afghanistan.
 The goal of TAFA was to generate economic growth, trade, and investment by improving conditions for international trade and transit.